Five Points, Manhattan

 Five Points (or The Five Points) was a 19th-century neighborhood in Lower Manhattan, New York City.
-The neighborhood, partly built on low-lying land which had filled in the freshwater lake known as the Collect Pond, was generally defined as being bound by Centre Street to the west, the Bowery to the east, Canal Street to the north, and Park Row to the south.
-The Five Points gained international notoriety as a densely populated, disease-ridden, crime-infested slum which existed for over 70 years.
+The neighborhood, partly built on low-lying land that had filled in the freshwater lake known as the Collect Pond, was generally defined as being bound by Centre Street to the west, the Bowery to the east, Canal Street to the north, and Park Row to the south.
+The Five Points gained notoriety as a densely populated, disease-ridden, crime-infested slum that existed for over 70 years.

 Through the 20th century, the former Five Points area was gradually redeveloped, with streets changed or closed.
 The area is now occupied by the Civic Center to the west and south, which includes major federal, state, and city facilities.
 To the east and north, the former Five Points neighborhood is now part of Manhattan's Chinatown.

 Name

 Two crossing streets and a third that ends at their intersection form five corners, or "points".
 About 1809, Anthony Street was extended east to the junction of Cross and Orange streets.
 As a result, the surrounding neighborhood came to be called Five Points.
 In 1854, the three streets were renamed from Anthony Street to Worth Street, Orange Street to Baxter Street, and Cross Street to Park Street.
 In 1868, Worth Street was again extended eastward, from the five-pointed intersection to Chatham Square, adding a sixth point.
 Since then, Baxter (formerly Orange) has been eliminated south of the intersection, and Park (formerly Cross) has been eliminated on both sides of it; thus, the junction of Baxter and Worth remaining today has only two corners.
 Also, what remained of Park Street was renamed to Mosco Street in 1982.